 Pathological Demand Avoidance is a condition that often goes unnoticed or misunderstood.
 It is a complex set of behaviors often associated with Autism Spectrum Disorder (ASD).

 PDA is not a conscious choice to defy authority.
 Rather, it's a complex set of behaviors rooted in neurodevelopmental challenges, often associated with an autism diagnosis (Bishop, 2018).
-It is a behavioral profile characterized by a persistent resistance to meeting the demands of everyday life.
+It is a behavioral profile characterized by a persistent resistance to meeting life's everyday demands.

 Children and adolescents with PDA display a remarkable aversion to routine requests and instructions, often going to great lengths to avoid demands and compliance.
 This goes beyond the typical defiance seen in children.